JovonLim/capstone/README.md

 ## Distinctiveness and Complexity
-For distinctiveness, I believe my project is completely different from the previous projects since it is user-centric, which is not comparable to a social network, e-commerce site nor email client where users have to interact with one another.
+For distinctiveness, I believe my project is completely different from the previous projects since it serves users individually, which is not comparable to a social network, e-commerce site nor email client where users have to interact with one another.
 Instead, its purpose is for users to keep track and manage their finances better via a user-friendly and responsive UI.